castlewong/visionOS-Explorer/README.md

 > Apple Vision Pro developer labs

 Apply for the opportunity to attend an Apple Vision Pro developer lab, where you can experience your visionOS, iPadOS, and iOS apps running on Apple Vision Pro.
 With direct support from Apple, you’ll be able to test and optimize your apps and games, so they’ll be ready when Apple Vision Pro is available to customers.
-Labs will be available in six locations worldwide: Cupertino, London, Munich, Shanghai, Singapore, and Tokyo.
+Labs will be available in six locations worldwide: **Cupertino, London, Munich, Shanghai, Singapore**, and **Tokyo**.

 Highlights of new technologies introduced at WWDC23 Browse a selection of documentation for new technologies, frameworks, and APIs introdu